Lily C.A.T.: Plot

 The survivors soon confront the bacteria, which results in Berry getting injured from the recoil of his shotgun.
 Hamilton and Jimmy create flamethrowers to deal with the bacteria, though Jimmy and Carolyn are quickly killed.
 Hamilton manages to survive and discovers that a robotic replica of Nancy's cat known as "The Master" or Lily-C.A.T., a Computerized Animal-shaped Technological robot, is responsible for taking over the ship.
 He then realizes that Syncam wanted to study the bacteria with no concern for the lives of the human crew.
 Meanwhile, Berry holds a grudge against Jiro because the murders prevented the police from shutting down the dealer's drug ring and cost him a promotion.

-Nancy later breaks down and reveals her only reason for coming on the mission was so once she returned to Earth.
-She would still retain her youth and looks, and flaunt it in front of a former friend she harboured resentment towards.
-Knowing her friend would then be elderly and envious.
+Nancy later suffers a nervous breakdown and reveals that the only reason she came on the mission was to maintain her youth and looks after returning to Earth.
+She planned to show this to her former friend, whom she harbored resentment towards, knowing that by then her friend would be older and envious.

 Hamilton, Jiro, Nancy, and Berry flee to the main bridge, where Berry dies from the infection.
+Jiro keeps the handcuffs that Berry had attached to his wrists, as a memento of duty, honouring Berry for still doing his job even at the verge of death.
 In a fit of defeatism, Jiro attempts suicide, until Hamilton reveals a shuttle he stored.
-Hamilton proceeds to destroy the ship by letting out the hydrogen and setting off a lighter, while Jiro and Nancy escape to the planet below them; the remaining bacteria burns up in the atmosphere.
+Hamilton proceeds to destroy the ship by letting out the hydrogen and setting off a lighter, while Jiro and Nancy escape to the planet below them; the remaining bacteria forms a large creature and attaches itself to the shuttle but burns up in the atmosphere.
+It is left unclear if Jiro and Nancy are infected, but in a final speech Jiro states that like the cocoon becomes a butterfly, they must accept the fate of becoming a creature, if that is their fate.
+In the in-credits sequence, Jiro's handcuffs, which he had been attached to, are dropped to the ground, implying that either he got free from them or had transformed himself into the creature.